-Dr Michael Jones, Senior Staff Scientist at The Institute of Cancer Research, London, working on the Generations Study
+Dr Michael Jones, Senior Staff Researcher at The Institute of Cancer Research, London, working on the Generations Study

 With over 20 more years to go, we expect the Generations Study to bring many more breakthroughs, helping us better understand breast cancer and finding better ways to prevent the disease.